-Enter the amounts exactly as reported on your U.S. Form 1041, unless noted in the following instructions:
+Enter the amounts exactly as reported on your federal Form 1041, unless noted in the following instructions:

-Line 5 - Enter the portion of net rent and royalty income included on U.S. Form 1041, Line 5.
+Line 5 - Enter the portion of net rent and royalty income included on federal Form 1041, Line 5.

-Line 6 - Enter the portion of income from partnerships and S corporations included on U.S. Form 1041, Line 5.
+Line 6 - Enter the portion of income from partnerships and S corporations included on federal Form 1041, Line 5.

-Line 7 - Enter the portion of income from trusts and estates included on U.S. Form 1041, Line 5.
+Line 7 - Enter the portion of income from trusts and estates included on federal Form 1041, Line 5.

-Line 8 - Enter the portion of Real Estate Mortgage Investment Conduits (REMIC) income included on U.S. Form 1041, Line 5.

-ENOTE The total of Lines 5 through 8 should equal the amount entered on your U.S. Form 1041, Line 5.
+Line 8 - Enter the portion of Real Estate Mortgage Investment Conduits (REMIC) income included on federal Form 1041, Line 5.
+ENote The total of Lines 5 through 8 should equal the amount entered on your federal Form 1041, Line 5.